 I believe yohimbine is the main active ingredient in Androzene.
 Here's why.
 Searching the National Library of Medicine for:

 - Yohimbine erectile dysfunction

-- Yohimbie erectile dysfunction
+- Yohimbe erectile dysfunction

-I found several studies, noting yohimbe might help erections in men with erectile dysfunction.
+I found several studies, noting Yohimbe might help erections in men with erectile dysfunction.
 For example:

-That said, if we leave out the issue of problems with the way many of the studies were conducted, there appears to be more evidence for yohimbe than any other ingredient in Androzene.
+That said, if we leave out the issue of problems with the way many of the studies were conducted, there appears to be more evidence for Yohimbe than any other ingredient in Androzene.
 That's not saying much since the evidence is far from perfect, but it's still more studies overall than the other ingredients in Androzene.